Napoleon Cybulski: Social questions

 Apart from medicine, Cybulski was also interested in a range of social questions and published books and articles such as Czy państwo i społeczeństwo mają obowiązek popierać naukę?
 (Do the State and Society Have an Obligation to Support Science?, 1895), W sprawie organizacji gospodarstw włościańskich (On the Organization of Peasant Farms, 1896) and Nauka wobec wojny (Science and War, 1918).

 He was a staunch advocate of allowing women to study medicine.
-In 1891, Cybulski, a pioneering Polish bacteriologist, Odo Bujwid (1857–1942), and Kazimiera Bujwidowa, a social activist established the first girls' gimnazjum (secondary school) in Kraków.
+In 1896, Cybulski, a pioneering Polish bacteriologist, Odo Bujwid (1857–1942), and social activist Kazimiera Bujwidowa, established the first girls' gimnazjum (secondary school) in Kraków.
+In 1890, he served as Vice-President of the Falcon Polish Gymnastic Society in Kraków.